BuildOnViction/rpc-swagger/README.md

-# TOMOCHAIN JSON RPC API
+# VICTION JSON RPC API

 JSON is a lightweight data-interchange format.
 It can represent numbers, strings, ordered sequences of values, and collections of name/value pairs.